You know what they say: Budgeting is life. Okay, maybe nobody actually says that, but it’s true.

 If you work on commission or earn a different amount of money each paycheck, don’t stress.
 You can still make a zero-based budget work for you.
 Just budget for the bare minimum of what you expect to earn that month, and then any amount of money over that will be a sweet addition later.
 (And keep in mind: If your current job isn’t giving you a stable enough income, you might want to think about adding a part-time job or side hustle that can give you a little extra security.)

 You guys, I 100% believe that once you start budgeting with the zero-based method, you’ll have way more peace of mind, more freedom, and more power to c-r-u-s-h your money goals (trust me, I learned from experience).

-So, here’s your challenge: I know your phone is somewhere near you right now.
-Whip it out, download EveryDollar, and spend a few minutes setting up your budget!
+So, here’s your challenge: Get out your phone (I know you have it on you), download EveryDollar, and let the app help you set up your budget!
 Your bank account—and your future self—will thank you.
 And if you need some more budgeting tips, check out this Goal Getter’s guide!

 Want to join the family?

 Enter your email below and I’ll drop some encouragement in your inbox—plus you’ll be the first to get the latest news and free resources.

 Since 2003, Anthony has helped hundreds of thousands of students make smart decisions with their money, relationships and education.
 He’s a national bestselling author and travels the country spreading his encouraging message to help teens and young adults start their lives off right.
 His latest book, Debt-Free Degree, helps parents get their kids through college without student loans.
 Connect with Anthony on YouTube, Instagram, Facebook and Twitter.